manbbo/globoapp/README.md

-# Mega Hack App Project
+# Globo Tudo

-An app for Globo Challenge at Mega Hack
+An app for Globo Challenge at [Mega Hack Second Edition 2020](https://www.megahack.com.br/)

-## Packages I've used
+## Packages we've used

 Above are the packages and/or features used to build this project
 - [Carousel Slider](https://pub.dev/packages/carousel_slider)